Ahmed-Nirzar/C_programming/README.md

 `qsort_funct.c -` This qsort() function can sort integer values.
 `strcmp_funct.c -` This strcmp() function can compare strings and use as a password checker.
 `tolower_funct.c -` This tolower() function can convert uppercase letter to a lowercase letter.
+`toupper_funct.c -` This toupper() function can convert lowercase letter to a uppercase letter.